midastruth/files.md/README.md

 Then taking notes is perfectly fine.

-However, if it is more about self-help, then collecting a lot of notes **can prevent us from actual experience.**
+However, when it comes to self-help, collecting too many notes **can prevent us from actual experience.**

 - **We don’t let new experiences emerge because we already have knowledge**
 - We think we understand, but in reality **we just know**